-Notwithstanding the rigor and replicability of our approach, the nature of MBDC presents unique challenges for data completeness, accuracy, quality, and credibility (Woolley 2000; Schrodt et al. 2001; Reeves et al. 2006).
-First, as with any social scientific inquiry, there is potential for human error by coders throughout the data collection process.
-Second, information extracted from public media outlets throughout the world cannot substitute complete and accurate statistical data from official sources.
-Media-based data collection can only be as good as the imperfect data sources upon which it relies.
-In some instances, separate media reports provide conflicting or incomplete financial information for a single project.
+Notwithstanding the rigor and replicability of the methodological approach described in this codebook, the use of media reports to track financial flows presents unique challenges for data completeness, accuracy, quality, and credibility (Woolley 2000; Schrodt et al. 2001; Reeves et al. 2006).
+5 First, as with most social scientific inquiry, there is potential for human error by coders throughout the data collection process.
+Second, information extracted from public media outlets throughout the world cannot substitute for complete and accurate statistical data from official sources.
+Different media reports may provide conflicting or incomplete financial information for a single project.
 Did the Namibian presidential palace (ID 1255) cost N\$60 million (as reported by the Chinese government) or N\$30 million (as reported by an AllAfrica source)?
 If Wikileaks and BBC Media report two different commitment years and amounts for a Djiboutian fiber optics cable project (ID 421), which source is more reliable?
-In the absence of official project-level data, there is no foolproof method for adjudicating between conflicting media reports.6 Similarly, several sources may report on a Zambian hydropower station (ID #977), but none will report the concessionality of the Chinese loan used to pay for the station, nor what percentage of these committed funds were actually disbursed.
-The challenge of conflicting or insufficient media reports may be exacerbated in less developed regions with fewer resources or political will to invest in journalism.
-The quality of many mainstream media reports is likely strained by local resource constraints in Africa and other regions that receive significant development assistance but lack developed journalism industries (Musakwa 2013).
-Similarly, the motives behind media reporting can be economic or political, a reality that can jeopardize the impartiality of reporting.
+In the absence of official project-level data, there is no foolproof method for adjudicating between conflicting media reports.6

+6 Similarly, several sources may report on support for a Zambian hydropower station (ID #977 without supplying any information about the concessionality of the Chinese loan used to pay for the station or the percentage of committed funds that were actually disbursed.
+The challenge of conflicting or insufficient media reports can be particularly acute in the least developed regions with fewer resources or political will to invest in independent